snippet-java/java-cloudant-api-example/README.md

 ### Running locally

-If you want to run the app locally, open CloudantConnectionService.java and enter manually username and password for Cloudant service
+If you want to run the app locally, open credential.properties and enter username and password for Cloudant service
-(instead of getting from VCAP services)

 ### Privacy Notice